Isachi25/Isachi25/README.md

 ### My name is Sharon Masiga

-I’m a passionate Software Engineer specializing in front-end development.
-Having completed my specialization at ALX-Africa, I am excited to apply my skills and collaborate on meaningful projects that make an impact.
+As a passionate Software Engineer specializing in front-end development, I'm excited to apply my skills and collaborate on meaningful projects that create impact.

 - 🌍 Based in Nairobi, Kenya.
 - 🔭 Experienced in  web development.